micmejia/bible-dump/NKJV/1 John/1 John 5.md

 And this is the testimony: that God has given us eternal life, and this life is in His Son.

 ###### 12
-He who has the Son has [^d]life; he who does not have the Son of God does not have life.
+He who has the Son has life; he who does not have the Son of God does not have life.

 ###### 13
-These things I have written to you who believe in the name of the Son of God, that you may know that you have eternal life, [^e]and that you may _continue to_ believe in the name of the Son of God. ## Confidence and Compassion in Prayer
+These things I have written to you who believe in the name of the Son of God, that you may know that you have eternal life, and that you may _continue to_ believe in the name of the Son of God. ## Confidence and Compassion in Prayer

 ###### 14
 Now this is the confidence that we have in Him, that if we ask anything according to His will, He hears us.